FurqanHun/MarksheetGenSite/README.md

  - Remarks
  - Table of the given marks and their individual grades

-3. On opening the site the marksheet isn't visible and would appear only when the user presses "Generate Button".
+3. On opening the site the marksheet isn't visible and would appear only when the user presses "Generate Marsheet" button.

-4. if the user enters all the data correctly and the marksheet is generated the website will automatically scroll down to the newly generated marksheet.
+4. If the user enters the data correctly and the marksheet is generated the website will automatically scroll down to the newly generated marksheet.

 5. A beautiful User Interface. (yes, i did used Bootstrap 5.3.0-alpha1 for UI too)